 Character and Manners

-By Eve Poole, Chairman - Board of Governors of Gordonstoun School.
+By Eve Poole, Former Chairman - Board of Governors of Gordonstoun School.

 The FT’s Sarah O’Connor unleashed a bit of a storm when she wrote recently that teaching state-school kids firm handshakes was patronising, and that ‘character education’ had no place in the national curriculum.
 I should like to contest this both as the Chairman of Gordonstoun school, which invented character education, and as a state-school educated Scot who was lucky enough to attend Lucie Clayton Finishing School in Kensington one summer.